A powerful earthquake hits the remote West Texas desert - ExBulletin

 A powerful earthquake hits the remote West Texas desert

-MINTON, Texas (AP) — A powerful earthquake rocked a sparsely populated swath of desert in western Texas Thursday, causing tremors as far away as the Mexican city of Ciudad Juarez.
+A powerful earthquake rocked a sparsely populated area of desert in western Texas on Thursday, causing tremors as far away as the Mexican city of Ciudad Juarez.

 The 5.3-magnitude quake struck around 3:30 p.m., according to Jim DeBerry, a meteorologist with the National Weather Service in the West Texas city of Midland.
 He said the strength of the quake meant it likely caused damage to the oil patch and outlying trees, but nothing has been reported yet.